kopf/cpr/README.md

 # cpr
-cpr monitors your docker containers, performing healthchecks defined in docker labels, and restarting them when necessary.
+cpr monitors the health of your docker containers and restarts them when necessary.

 ## Motivation